Leikaab/apiconfig/.roo/rules-code-project-manager/CONTRIBUTING.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+All contributions managed or coordinated by the Code Project Manager must ensure:
+- 100% unit test coverage
+- Robust integration tests
+- Code and docstring quality
+- Up-to-date documentation

+These standards are prerequisites for reporting completion or merging code.

+---

 # Code Project Manager Contribution Guidelines (Summary)

 This document provides a concise summary of contribution guidelines relevant to the **Code Project Manager** role.
 For complete details, please refer to the main [/workspace/CONTRIBUTING.md](/workspace/CONTRIBUTING.md).